Multiple Home Insurance Claims: How Many is Too Many Before You're Dropped?

 Water Damage Claims

 Water damage is one of the most scrutinized claim types in home insurance.
-Repeated water damage claims — from burst pipes, plumbing leaks, or appliance failures — signal to insurers that a property may have ongoing maintenance issues or structural vulnerabilities.
-A single water damage claim is manageable, but two or more within a few years puts you at serious non-renewal risk.
+Repeated water damage claims (from burst pipes, plumbing leaks, or appliance failures) signal to insurers that a property may have ongoing maintenance issues or structural vulnerabilities.
+According to ConsumerAffairs data covering 2017 to 2021, the average U.S. household claim for water damage and freezing exceeded $12,500, and water damage comprised almost 24% of all U.S. homeowner insurance claims.
+A single water damage claim typically increases premiums by about 25%, and insurers frequently raise rates after paying these claims because they view water losses as likely to recur.

 Liability Claims

-Liability claims (think dog bites, slip-and-fall injuries on your property) account for only about 2% of all home insurance claims, but they tend to be expensive when they do occur.
-Even a single liability claim can cause an insurer to reassess your risk profile, especially if the circumstances suggest a pattern (e.g., multiple dog bite incidents).
+Liability claims (think dog bites, slip-and-fall injuries on your property) are relatively rare but expensive when they do occur.
+Even a single liability claim can cause an insurer to reassess your risk profile, especially if the circumstances suggest a pattern like multiple dog bite incidents or an "attractive nuisance" (pool, trampoline, dog with bite history).
+A modest liability claim typically raises premiums 10% to 20%, while a large bodily injury claim or one involving an ongoing exposure can push increases to 30% or more.

-Wind, hail, and other catastrophe-driven claims are the most common claim type nationally — accounting for roughly 40–42% of all claims.
+Wind and hail remain among the most common claim types nationally.
 Insurers generally treat a single weather-related event with more leniency than a series of non-weather claims, because a hurricane or tornado is considered outside the homeowner's control.
-However, in high-catastrophe regions (Florida, Texas, coastal areas), even weather claims can accelerate non-renewal decisions.
+In fact, in states like Florida, insurers should not raise your rates simply because you filed a hurricane or storm claim.
+However, in high-catastrophe regions (Florida, Texas, coastal California), even weather claims can accelerate non-renewal decisions as carriers reduce exposure.
+In 2026, insurers are using satellite imagery and drones to flag roof age, defensible space, and neighborhood-level hazards at the ZIP-code level.

 Lower Concern Claims